codr4life/snabl/README.md

 ![Logo](logo.png?raw=true)

 ### Features
-The following is a list of what could be considered Snabl's defining features.
+The following is a list of what could be considered defining features.

 #### Mixfix
 Snabl allows reordering functions/operators and arguments within expressions.
 Expressions may be further divided using ```,``` which evaluates the rest of the expression separately, or enclosed in ```()``` which evaluates the enclosed expression separately.